coreymatyas/zbtable/README.md

 ## TODO
  - Add support for official BBCode.
- - Have Clear add one row and one column by default.
  - Clean up code in general so it's less clear I wrote the original in under 3hrs.